 Target KPIs - Crowd journalism

 A live demonstrator validating the technological and business case innovation objectives for crowd journalism in a living lab context with 50-100 volunteers will provide learnings and best practices in how to optimize communication with and steering of crowd contributors in real-time.
 A very important KPI for the crowd-journalism case is the size of the contributing and consuming community.
 The larger the contributing community, the greater the chances are that one of the participants stumbles on a newsworthy event, and the more news value the community achieves.
 At the consuming side, a bigger news consuming community indicates growing interest in the news offer, and is indicative of the value of the end result.
 As this is a totally novel way of news gathering, it is currently impossible to state any numerical targets that should be met to call the initiative a success or a failure.
-The target is to make at least 33% of incoming crowd-based images of usable quality.
+The target is to grow from 1 broadcasting format making use of user-generated content to 3 formats, with incoming crowd-based images of usable quality.
 However, this goal is highly dependent on the complexity of the chosen event and environment, and the availability of people with proper smartphone or cameras and sufficient bandwidth.

 Target KPIs - Live sports events